-The use of infrared imaging for measuring breathing function is based on the fact that the exhaled air has a higher temperature than the typical background of indoor environments.
+The use of infrared imaging for measuring breathing function is based on the fact that the exhaled air has temperature higher than the typical background of indoor environments.
 This creates a discriminating thermal signature that can be captured through an infrared imaging sensor.
-The phenomenon is quasiperiodic and can be quantified using either statistics or calculus.
-From the statistical point of view, one can model the breathing cycles as multinormal distributions-one with cold temperatures corresponding to inhalation and one with hot temperatures corresponding to exhalation.
-From the Calculus point of view, one can model the quasiperiodicity of breathing through Fourier analysis.
+The phenomenon is quasi-periodic and can be quantified using either statistics or calculus.
+From the statistical point of view one can model the breathing cycles as multi-Normal distributions - one with "cold" temperatures corresponding to inhalation and one with "hot" temperatures corresponding to exhalation.
+From the Calculus point of view one can model the quasi-periodicity of breathing through Fourier analysis.

-In this article, we describe a statistically based methodology for quantifying breathing rate with infrared imaging data.
+In the present article, we describe a statistically based methodology for quantifying breathing rate on infrared imaging data.
 Alternative methodologies, like Fourier analysis, can be used but are not addressed in our present work.
-Our goal is to open a new line of research by demonstrating the feasibility of monitoring breathing function in a highly automated and noncontact fashion.
+Our goal is to open a new line of research by demonstrating the feasibility of monitoring breathing function in a highly automated and non-contact fashion.

-In this article, we describe briefly the physiology of breathing.
-Then we refer to the visual tracking mechanism that enables consistent breathing measurements in the presence of subject motion.
-Our breath visualization scheme, which is of paramount importance during the training phase of our measurement algorithm, is described, and we explain in great detail the statistical algorithm that performs the breathing measurement on the infrared imaging data.
-Next, we outline our experimental design and results, and we finally conclude by discussing the strong and weak points of our methodology, its prospects, and our planned work for the future.
+In the rest of the paper we describe briefly the physiology of breathing (section II).
+Then, in section III we refer to the visual tracking mechanism that enables consistent breathing measurements in the presence of subject motion.
+In section IV we describe our breath visualization scheme, which is of paramount importance during the training phase of our measurement algorithm.
+In section V, we explain in great detail the statistical algorithm that performs the breathing measurement on the infrared imaging data.
+In sections VI and VII we outline our experimental design and results.
+We conclude our paper in sections VIII and IX, where we discuss the strong and weak points of our methodology, its prospects, and our planned work for the future.